nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/scripting-commands.md

 We've seen that there are two special attributes that can be used on any command:

-*   `fail`: this is an EL expression that can be used to force command to fail in some circumstances.
+- `fail`: this is an EL expression that can be used to force command to fail in some circumstances.
-*   `ignore`: this is an EL expression that can be used to avoid executing the command in some circumstances.
+- `ignore`: this is an EL expression that can be used to avoid executing the command in some circumstances.
-*   `if`: this is an EL expression that can be used to only execute the command in some circumstances.
+- `if`: this is an EL expression that can be used to only execute the command in some circumstances.

-The variable available in EL context are:
+The variables available in EL context are:

-*   `Packages`: a packages helper.
+- `Packages`: a packages helper.
 Only one method is available, `contains`, that will check if the given package is installed (or being installed) in the platform.
-*   `Version`: a version helper.
+- `Version`: a version helper.
 See `VersionHelper` class for the list of all available methods.
     Example: `Version.isGreater(version, '1.0')`
-*   `Platform`: a platform helper that provides methods to check the type of the currently running Nuxeo Platform (name, version etc.).
+- `Platform`: a platform helper that provides methods to check the type of the currently running Nuxeo Platform (name, version etc.).
     Examples: `Platform.matches("dm-5.3.2")`, `Platform.isTomcat()` etc.
-*   `Pattern Variables`: as we seen variable used in file pattern matching are inserted into the EL context.
+- `Pattern Variables`: as we seen variable used in file pattern matching are inserted into the EL context.
-*   custom variables provided by each command.
+- custom variables provided by each command.
 Each command should document which variables are provided.

 ## Command Validation